Prajwal-W/hackathon_22/README.md

 # hackathon_22

-# Daily Status Reporting Project
+# Daily Status Reporting Project - Team Binary Brains

 Daily Status Reporting Project is broken up as 4 problem statements.
 You can implement as many working solutions for problem statements as you can.
 You can use same or different tech stack/languages for coding each problem statement.